jump to navigation

 140 min.
 Not rated.
 Adult themes and content.

-Biutiful-DVD Review 01/27/2013
+Biutiful-Movie Review 01/27/2013

-Posted by Films to consider in Academy Awards, Action/Thriller, Cannes Film Festival, Drama, Emotional Drama, Golden Globes, Goya Awards, Image Awards, Javier Bardem, Movies, Palm Springs International Film Festival, Spanish language film, Washington DC Area Film Critics Association Awards.
+Posted by Films to consider in Academy Awards, Action/Thriller, Cannes Film Festival, Drama, Emotional Drama, Golden Globes, Goya Awards, Image Awards, Movies, Palm Springs International Film Festival, Spanish language film, Washington DC Area Film Critics Association Awards.

 Tags: , , , , ,